pitchmuc/launchpy/docs/main.md

 * [Library](##3.-Library-class) : methods to publish the changes
 * [Translator](##4.-Translator-class) : methods that helps you to copy paste elements from one property to another.
 This has become less useful as the UI is not reflecting this possibility.

+if you want to have quick view on how to get started: [Get Started documentation](./getstarted.md)

 ## 1. Core library methods

 The pylaunch module comes with some methods directly available from the core library of that module.